Drewisatlas/mixsynth-front/README.md

 #All users are loaded upon start of application
 #All synths are loaded at start of app
 #All saved synths are loaded at start of app
+#Users can play synths with a virtual keyboard
+#Synths can be played by clicking a keyboard
+ - enable a toggle for on the screen or with key controls or remove it

 logging in loads up synths
 - user synths and saved synths